Meet Our Veterinarians

 Her primary goal is to provide compassionate and high-quality anesthetic care to all animals in her care.
 Outside of her professional life, Dr. Crawford enjoys hiking, baking intricate desserts, and spending time with her husband, young daughter, their dog, cats, and snakes.

-Dr. Elissabeth Mae Roumanis, Cardiologist, VMD
+Dr. Elissabeth Mae Roumanis, Focus in Cardiology, VMD

 Dr. Roumanis began her cardiology training as a first-year veterinary student, working at a congenital heart disease study unit.
 She had the privilege of learning from Dr. Donald Patterson, a pioneer in veterinary cardiology who helped uncover the genetics of heart disease in dogs, a condition strikingly similar to that seen in humans.